 2. Bookstore browsing

 Head on over to your local bookstore and spend some time exploring.
-Best part about this date idea is that it is totally FREE!
+The best part about this date idea is that it is totally FREE!
 If you don’t think that’s romantic, remember a few films that allowed libraries to get top billing: Paul says the L-word to Holly in a library in Breakfast at Tiffany’s, and the romantic Beast gives Belle an entire library to symbolize his love in Beauty and the Beast.

 3. Cooking date